 Neuschwanstein Castle

-After the church, we travelled a bit further down the road to Schwangau which is the home to one of southern Germany’s biggest tourist attractions – The Neuschwanstein Castle.
-This world-famous castle of Bavarian King Ludwig II marks the end of the Romantic road at the foot of the Bavarian Alps.
+After the church, we travelled a bit further down the road to Schwangau, which is home to one of southern Germany’s biggest tourist attractions – the Neuschwanstein Castle.
+This world-famous castle, built by Bavarian King Ludwig II, marks the end of the Romantic Road at the foot of the Bavarian Alps.

 Neuschwanstein-Castle